ldynia/workshop-github-fundamentals/README.md

     ```
     ~~~

-1. Once ready you will be able to promote you project at this url [https://ldynia.github.io/flask-sherlock/](https://ldynia.github.io/flask-sherlock/) **Remember to change username !!!**
+1. Once ready, you will be able to promote your project at this URL [https://ldynia.github.io/flask-sherlock/](https://ldynia.github.io/flask-sherlock/) **Remember to change username !!!**

 ## 9. GitHub Wikis

 <details>
   <summary>Context</summary>

-  Wiki is an important part of an open source project. `READEME.md` is intended to be used as a brief documentation on how to get started with a project. `Wiki` on the other hand are intended to provide information about the project that can't be expressed by code.
+  Wiki is an important part of an open-source project. `READEME.md` is intended to be used as a brief documentation on how to get started with a project. `Wiki`, on the other hand, are intended to provide information about the project that can't be expressed by code.

 </details>

-1. On the main page of your repository click [Wiki](https://github.com/ldynia/flask-sherlock/wiki) tab.
+1. On the main page of your repository, click [Wiki](https://github.com/ldynia/flask-sherlock/wiki) tab.

     [![Wiki](assets/img/git/tabs_wiki.png)](https://github.com/ldynia/flask-sherlock/wiki)

-1. Next we will create below pages by clicking the [`Create Page`](https://github.com/ldynia/flask-sherlock/wiki/_new) button.
+1. Next, we will create below pages by clicking the [`Create Page`](https://github.com/ldynia/flask-sherlock/wiki/_new) button.

     **Home**

     ~~~
     # Welcome to the flask-sherlock wiki!

-    Wiki is an important part of an open source project. `READEME.md` is intended to be used as a brief documentation on how to get started with a project. `Wiki` on the other hand are intended to provide documentation of the project that can't be expressed by code.
+    Wiki is an important part of an open-source project. `READEME.md` is intended to be used as a brief documentation on how to get started with a project. `Wiki`, on the other hand, is intended to provide documentation of the project that can't be expressed by code.
     ~~~

     **Agile Manifesto**